Cozy Peach Kitchen

 • For a smoother/thinner avocado pesto add 2 tablespoons at a time of pasta water from the cooked pasta.
 Pasta water is ultra starchy and helps sauce (or in this case pesto) bind to pasta.

-Just like apples, avocado oxidizes (turns brown) when exposed to air.
+How to keep avocado pesto from turning brown: Just like apples, avocado oxidizes (turns brown) when exposed to air.
 The avocado is perfectly safe to eat but the color is a little offputting.
 Using an acid like lemon juice slows the oxidation but by day 2-3 in the fridge, it will be more noticeable.
+Another option is to place plastic wrap directly on top of the pesto, which slows oxidation.

 Side view of gray bowl filled with green pasta and cherry tomatoes